 Protected passed pawn is one of the strongest structures in the pawn endgame.
 Not only does it threaten promotion but also it cannot be captured by the opponent’s king since it is protected by another pawn.

-Protected passer gives a huge positional advantage in the king and pawn endgame, because it restricts opponent king’s movement, and allows your own king to gain space and activity.
+Protected passer gives a huge positional advantage in the king and pawn endgame, because it restricts the opponent king’s movement, and allows your own king to gain space and activity.

-Let’s take a look at the following example to understand the full strength of protected pawn structure.
+Let’s take a look at the following example to understand the full strength of the protected pawn structure.

 Here are the most important things you need to know about protected passed pawn: